 The legal framework of democracy

 Samuel Issacharoff and Richard Pildes are largely responsible for creating the interdisciplinary field of the Law of Democracy.
 Their influential course and casebook explores legal and policy issues concerning the structure of democratic elections and institutions, such as the role of money in politics, the design of election districts, the regulation of political parties, the design of voting systems, the representation of minority interests in democratic institutions.
 Beyond this, Pildes has written extensively on the rise of political polarization in the United States, the dysfunction of America’s political processes, and the “romanticization” of democracy in this country.
 Issacharoff’s most recent book, Fragile Democracies: Contested Power in the Era of Constitutional Courts, is a major comparative assessment of the role of courts in countries making the transition to democracy.
-In the Law of Democracy field, Issacharoff and Pildes are joined by celebrated constitutional scholar and Supreme Court litigator Burt Neuborne, who has done seminal work on voting rights and campaign finance.
-Neuborne was the founding legal director of the Brennan Center for Justice, which brings together academics, lawyers, and policymakers on issues of voting rights and money and politics.
 A further bridge between academia and the real world of law and politics comes in the person of Robert Bauer, former White House counsel to President Obama, election law expert, and now Professor of Practice and co-director of the Legislative and Regulatory Process Clinic.

 International relations and global governance

 In NYU Law’s leading program in international legal studies, social scientific and theoretical approaches to the study of politics play out on the global stage.
 Colloquia in Global and Comparative Public Law, Institute for International Law and Justice, and Law and Development bring a steady stream of interdisciplinary scholars to the Law School.
-Meanwhile, the Global Administrative Law Project, led by Benedict Kingsbury and Richard Stewart, explores global governance from an integrated interdisciplinary perspective that combines legal theory, international relations, and institutional design.
-Kingsbury, with Kevin Davis and Sally Engle Merry, also co-directs a major interdisciplinary research project on Indicators as a Global Technology/Governance by Information.
-In his spare time, Kingsbury partners with José Alvarez—another NYU Law faculty member of remarkable interdisciplinary breadth—as co-editor-in-chief of the American Journal of International Law, a preeminent forum for scholarship at the intersection of international legal theory and international relations.
-Trained as a sociologist and a lawyer, Ryan Goodman, author of Socializing States: Promoting Human Rights through International Law, writes about human rights, the law of armed conflict, and US national security law from an interdisciplinary perspective, and with Samuel Rascoff leads the interdisciplinary Hauser Colloquium on International Law and Policy in an Insecure World.
-Rascoff also directs the Center on Law and Security, a non-partisan multidisciplinary research institute focused on cultivating an informed dialogue and conducting groundbreaking research on the most important national security, legal, and strategic issues of the post-9/11 era.
+Ryan Goodman writes about human rights, the law of armed conflict, and US national security law from an interdisciplinary perspective and co-directs the Reiss Center on Law and Security, a non-partisan research institute focused on cultivating an informed dialogue and conducting groundbreaking research on important national security issues with Samuel Rascoff.
 Globally prominent scholars Joseph Weiler, Gráinne de Búrca, and Mattias Kumm explore the law and politics of the European Union.
-The Program in the History and Theory of International Law, directed by Kingsbury in cooperation with Robert Howse and Hauser Global Law Professor Martti Koskenniemi, brings a focus on political theory to teaching and scholarship in the international realm.

 The NYU Law faculty boasts a number of eminent political theorists.
 One of the foremost legal and political philosophers in the world, Jeremy Waldron has published numerous books and articles on theories of rights, constitutionalism, the rule of law, democracy, property, dignity, hate speech, and international law.
 A leading theorist of political liberalism, Stephen Holmes has written widely about the disappointments of democratization after communism and the difficulty of combating terrorism within the limits of liberal constitutionalism.
 Moshe Halbertal is a wide-ranging scholar of philosophy, political theory, and Jewish thought who has authored significant books on sacrifice, idolatry, and Maimonides.
 The latest addition to this illustrious group is Anthony Appiah, a leading moral and political philosopher and one of the nation’s best-known thinkers on race and society.